 - include a new passport type certified photo

-** If you are renewing your lorry or bus entitlement(s) you should complete the ‘medical examination report’ (DLM1) and send this to us along with your application.
-DLM1 forms are available from DVA local vehicle licensing offices, MOT centres or directly from the DVA by calling 0845 4024 000.
+** If you are renewing your lorry or bus entitlement(s) you should fill in the ‘medical examination report’ (DLM1) and send this to DVA along with your application.
+DLM1 forms are available directly from DVA.
+You can find their contact details at the link below.

-Once you have received your medical questionnaire(s) you will then need to arrange for your doctor to complete the form(s).
+Once you have received your medical questionnaire(s) you will then need to arrange for your doctor to fill in the form(s).
 Your questionnaire(s) will include a consent form that must be signed, this allows DVA to make medical enquiries into your fitness to drive.

-For a list of the conditions and disabilities which we investigate for car or motorcycle licence (group one) holders and lorry or bus licence (group two) holders, please see below -
+For a list of the conditions and disabilities which are investigated for car or motorcycle licence (group one) holders and lorry or bus licence (group two) holders, see the information at the links below:

-Additionally, if you currently suffer from diabetes and this is controlled by insulin, or other medications which carry a risk of inducing hypoglycaemia, you will need to contact DVA to request a DIAB1 medical report form.
-For further advice on the medical process please see the following link.
+If you now suffer from diabetes and this is controlled by insulin, or other medications which carry a risk of inducing hypoglycaemia, you will need to contact DVA to ask for a DIAB1 medical report form.

 Change of name

-If your name has changed since your last licence was issued, you must also enclose original documentation confirming your change of name.
+If your name has changed since your last licence was issued, you must also include original documents confirming your change of name.

 When to expect your licence

-If any other information is needed, from you, your doctor, or other sources, or if you're applying for a lorry or bus licence, it may take longer.
-DVA aims to make a decision within three to four weeks, but this may take longer if further information is required.
+If any other information is needed, from you, your doctor, or other sources, or if you're applying for a lorry or bus licence, it may take longer to make a decision.

 Contact DVA Drivers Medical Section